DNI9/shrp_aio_otfp/README.md

 `for busybox error : export TW_USE_TOOLBOX=true`

-TWRP device tree for Lenovo K3 Note
+TWRP~SHRP device tree for Lenovo K3 Note
 ==============

 This branch is for building TWRP 3.x.